 have subsequently published hundreds of studies using Dutch

 studies by Dr. Leslie Rescorla and colleagues from dozens

 of societies have analyzed tens of thousands of CBCLs, C-TRFs,

-between mean item scores for every pair of societies.
-Dr.
+and correlations between mean item scores for every pair

-Masha Ivanova and the same international team have tested
+of societies.
+Dr. Masha Ivanova and the same international

-analyses (CFAs) on CBCLs, C-TRFs, TRFs, and YSRs used in
+confirmatory factor analyses (CFAs) on CBCLs, C-TRFs, TRFs,

-An integrative overview of multicultural findings from both
+ASEBA syndrome structures.
+An integrative overview of multicultural

 Understanding of Child and Adolescent Psychopathology: Implications